CSCI-526/fall-2024-project-tuesday-crazy-colors/README.md

 # Crazy Colors

-Logline: A 2D platformer game where the player jumps on different color platforms where the player must changes colors in mid air to match the next platform’s color.
+Logline: Crazy Colors is an endless runner game where you have to jump between platforms, match colors to survive, outrun the shadow chasing you where power-ups give the player brief color invincibility.

 ## Setup